Bishop Monkton CE Primary School

-3. What arrangements do you have for consulting with parents of children with SEND and involving them in their child’s education?
+What arrangements do you have for consulting with parents of children with SEND and involving them in their child’s education?

-4. What arrangements do you have in place in your school to consult with young people with SEND and how do you involve them in their education?
+What arrangements do you have in place in your school to consult with young people with SEND and how do you involve them in their education?

 The school has a strong Pupil Voice.
 We have a school council who are involved in supporting children, setting rules and fundraising.
 We also have a collective worship group, Greenbugs, school prefects, house captains and ambassadors all of whom are used to consult with.
 We regularly seek the views of children both informally in class to assess our classroom environments and resources the children have access to and formally with pupil voice questionnaires to gain an insight into provision and aspects of social and emotional wellbeing.
 Children with SEND are also consulted on their provision through their individual provision maps and have opportunities to set their own targets as well as discuss and reflect on their progress.

-5. What arrangements are in place for assessing and reviewing children and young people’s progress towards outcomes?
+What arrangements are in place for assessing and reviewing children and young people’s progress towards outcomes?

-6. What are the arrangements for supporting children and young people in moving between phases of education and in preparing for adulthood?
+What are the arrangements for supporting children and young people in moving between phases of education and in preparing for adulthood?

-7. What is your school’s approach to teaching children and young people with SEND?
+What is your school’s approach to teaching children and young people with SEND?

+All pupils will receive Quality First Teaching.
+Planning will be appropriately differentiated to meet the needs of all pupils and, in some cases, children can receive a personalised curriculum where recommended by outside agencies.
+Support staff within the classroom are used effectively to support where necessary with tasks being scaffolded to promote independence.
+Some pupils benefit from working in smaller groups with adult support.
+Pre-teaching (a pupil is taught specific key concepts and vocabulary prior to the next lesson) can also be effective.
 We endeavour to tailor our interventions to the children’s needs and abilities and ensure that the timing of intervention does not take them away from their peer group where possible.
 Intervention work completed outside of the classroom is planned with the class teacher to enable links to be made within the classroom lessons.
 Children who receive these intervention programmes would have a meeting arranged with parents to discuss the reasons and intended outcomes for the child.

 How are adaptations made to the curriculum and learning environment of children and young people with SEND?